-Net cash used in financing activities totaled \$35.4 million for the year ended May 31, 2007, compared to net cash provided by financing activities of \$716,000 for the year ended May 31, 2006.
-The primary cause of the change was the Company's purchase during fiscal 2007 of approximately 2.1 million shares of its common stock at an average price of \$29.16 per share for approximately \$60.1 million; this compares with the repurchase in the prior year of 685,000 shares of its common stock at an average price of \$26.44 per share for a total of approximately \$18.1 million.
-This was offset by cash received from stock option exercises and sales of common stock through the ESPP of \$21.0 million in fiscal 2007 compared to \$18.8 million in fiscal 2006.
+Net cash used in financing activities totaled \$138.0 million for the year ended May 31, 2008, compared to \$35.4 million for the year ended May 26, 2007.
+The causes of the increase in use of cash were as follows: 1) the payment in August 2007 of a special cash dividend of \$1.25 per share of common stock for an aggregate amount of approximately \$60.7 million; there was no dividend payment made in fiscal 2007; and 2) the Company's use of approximately \$102.1 million to purchase approximately 4.8 million shares of its common stock at an average price of \$21.43 per share during fiscal 2008; during fiscal 2007, the Company purchased approximately 2.1 million shares of its common stock at an average price of \$29.16 per share for approximately \$60.1 million.
+The increase in the use of cash was offset by cash received from stock option exercises and sales of common stock through the ESPP of \$22.4 million in fiscal 2008 compared to \$21.0 million in fiscal 2007.

 Our ongoing operations and anticipated growth in the geographic markets we currently serve will require us to continue to make investments in capital equipment, primarily technology hardware and software.
 In addition, we may consider making strategic acquisitions.
-Subsequent to our fiscal year-end, on July 11, 2007, our Board of Directors approved the payment of a special cash dividend of \$1.25 per share of common stock, payable on August 21, 2007 to shareholders of record on August 8, 2007.
-This special cash dividend is expected to be approximately \$60.0 million.
 We anticipate that our current cash and the ongoing cash flows from our operations will be adequate to meet our working capital and capital expenditure needs for at least the next 12 months.
-If we require additional capital resources to grow our business, either internally or through acquisition, we may seek to sell additional equity securities or to secure additional debt financing.
-The sale of additional equity securities or fnew debt financing could result in additional dilution to our stockholders.
+If we require additional capital resources to grow our business, either internally or through acquisition, we may seek to sell additional equity securities or to secure debt financing.
+The sale of additional equity securities or certain forms of debt financing could result in additional dilution to our stockholders.
 We may not be able to obtain financing arrangements in amounts or on terms acceptable to us in the future.
-In the event we are unable to obtain additional financing when needed, we may be compelled to delay or curtail our plans to develop our business, which could have a material adverse affect on our operations, market position and competitiveness.
+In the event we are unable to obtain additional financing when needed, we may be compelled to delay or curtail our plans to develop our business, which could have a material adverse effect on our operations, market position and competitiveness.